Trade Gold Trading

 Techniques of Setting Stop-Loss Orders in XAUUSD

-Traders using a xauusd system must have mathematical calculations that reveal where the trade order must be placed.
+Traders using a xauusd system must have math that tells them where to place the trade order.

 A trader can also place a stop loss order in accordance to the technical indicators used to set these orders.
 Certain indicators use math equations to calculate where the stop loss order should be set so that to provide an exit point.
 These technical indicators can be used as the basis for setting these stop loss orders.